The 14 Best Cycling Shoes for Wide Feet (for Road and MTB)

 • Stiff yet very comfortable

 Lake MX241 are mountain bike shoes for the most demanding riders and pros.
-They are not cheap but super comfy, stiff, and suitable for hot weather.
+They are not cheap, but they are super comfy, stiff, and suitable for hot weather.

-You will be able to ride with them for hours and don’t feel any discomfort or hotspots.
+You will be able to ride with them for hours without discomfort or hotspots.
 They are very good for hot weather because their upper is perforated and very well-ventilated.

 However, if you use them with shoe covers, they can hold heat, so you can ride them almost all year round.

 MX241 will hold your heels firmly to prevent any twisting.
-Yet, the toe box is wide enough even for people with wide feet.
+Yet the toe box is wide enough for people with wide feet.
 You can micro-adjust the fit with 2 BOA dials and the heel cups (with heat molding).

-Thanks to the rubber pads, the sole is also suitable for cyclocross, as it provides the necessary grip for sections where you have to jump off the bike and run.
+Thanks to the rubber pads, the sole is also suitable for cyclocross, providing the necessary grip for sections where you have to jump off the bike and run.

 Overall, most of the owners of these mountain bike shoes are very satisfied, especially with their comfort.